chromeos/chromeos.dev/site/en/education/chromeos-lts-for-developers.md

 #### Multiple Android Applications

-An alternative to the approach above is to release an LTS version of your application to the Play Store.
-The caveat to this is that it could potentially confuse your users on why there are multiple instances of your application in Play and which one to use.
-If you are releasing an LTS version of your application only for Chrome OS, you will want to specify that the application is only for Chrome OS by placing the following in your AndroidManifest.xml file.
+An alternative to the approach is to release an LTS version of your application to the Play Store.
+The caveat to this is that it could potentially confuse your users as there would be multiple instances of your application in Play and they might not know which one to choose.
+If you are releasing an LTS version of your application only for Chrome OS, you will want to specify that the application is only for Chrome OS by placing the following in your `AndroidManifest.xml` file:

 ```xml {title="AndroidManifest.xml" .code-figure}
 <uses-feature android:name="org.chromium.arc" android:required="true" />